sborms/cyclingsimilarity.com/README.md

     - Run `exit` to get out of the virtual environment
 - `pre-commit install`

-For `Makefile`, `.pre-commit-config.yaml`, and eventually also `docker-compose.yaml` you can copy the contents into these files and modify where needed.
+For files like `Makefile`, `.pre-commit-config.yaml`, and the `Dockerfile`s you can copy over the contents and modify where needed.
 The other folders are populated with the required data, notebooks, scripts, dependencies and other useful artifacts.
 Apart from the top bit, the `.gitignore` is the Python template from GitHub.

 This is a brief explanation of the various subfolders: